 - Staff who are absent from work due to sickness on any day of industrial action must submit a medical certificate, for that absence in order to qualify for occupational sick pay.
 Staff absent for a continuous period where the sickness absence period commenced before and continued after the industrial action must follow the University’s Managing Attendance - Policy.

 - Requests for home-working on strike days will not be granted unless home is the normal place of work.

 - A risk assessment will require to be conducted to ensure that issues such as first-aid, fire evacuation procedures, lone working etc are properly managed if there are likely to be fewer staff present than normal.
 This should be carried out at a local level by the responsible manager.

-- Written communication for staff and managers will be co-ordinated centrally and approval/guidance should be sought from your College/US HR team before writing to staff in relation to industrial action, except to request or pass on information relating to operational arrangements.
+- Written communication for staff and managers will be co-ordinated centrally and approval/guidance should be sought from your College/US People and Organisational Development team before writing to staff in relation to industrial action, except to request or pass on information relating to operational arrangements.

-- Any University-wide communication must have the approval of the Principal, Director of HR or their nominated deputies.
+- Any University-wide communication must have the approval of the Principal, Executive Director of People and Organisational Development or their nominated deputies.

 - All media or other external enquiries regarding industrial action should be referred to the University’s Communications and Public Affairs Office.